ystia/yorc/doc/telemetry.rst

 In the below table <ExecType> is the executor type (``operation`` or ``delegate``).

-The **Deployment** label is set to the deployment ID, and the **Node** label is set to the fully qualified TOSCA node type where dots were replaced by dashes.
-The **Name** label is set to the TOSCA operation name where dots were replaced by dashes.

 +---------------------------------------+-------------------+------------------------------------------------+---------------------+-------------+
 |           Metric Name                 |     Labels        |                Description                     |      Unit           | Metric Type |